 Psychological changes during physical activity

-When discussing the effects of physical activity on mental health it is crucial to consider the #psychological aspects at play.
-Physical activity has been shown to provide a distraction from negative thoughts and ruminations, and an improvement in self-esteem through self-efficacy and #mastery.
-Behavioural factors also contribute to the psychological benefits of physical activity.
+When discussing the effects of physical activity on mental health it is crucial to consider the psychological aspects at play.
+Physical activity has been shown to provide a distraction from negative thoughts and ruminations, and an improvement in self-esteem through self-efficacy and mastery.
+Behavioral factors also contribute to the psychological benefits of physical activity.
 For example, as your strength and stamina increase, your self-image may improve.
 You may also learn a sense of mastery and control of pride and self-confidence.
 In addition, physical activity also provides an opportunity to form new friendships and build new networks.